Life on Mars (British TV series): Ratings

 Life on Mars was a ratings success.
-The first series achieved an average audience figure of 6.8 million viewers and regularly won its timeslot, despite competition from ITV1's popular comedy-drama series Northern Lights.
-The first series' finale gained 7.1 million viewers and a 28% audience share.
+The first series achieved an average audience figure of 6.8 million viewers and regularly won its timeslot, despite competition from ITV1's own comedy-drama series Northern Lights, which launched the following week and proved to itself be a popular show.
+The first series' finale (the first time since the first episode, when its ITV1 rival was Soapstar Superstar, that it was not competing against Northern Lights) gained 7.1 million viewers and a 28% audience share.

 Viewing figures for the second series were initially low, with the first episode only attracting 5.7 million viewers, slumping to 4.8 million viewers by episode three, despite being heavily trailed and publicised.
 These figures were blamed by The Stage on "poor scheduling and unfortunate sporting fixtures, possibly combined with high expectation".
 Audience figures picked up during the second series' run, however, with the final episode gaining an average of seven million viewers (a 28% audience share), despite competition from UEFA Champions League football on ITV1.

 Accolades

 The series twice won the International Emmy Award for Best Drama Series in 2006 and 2008.
 In January 2007, it won the Best New Programme category as part of the Broadcast Magazine awards.
 In March 2007 it won two categories, Best Drama Series and the Writers' Award, at the Broadcasting Press Guild Awards.

 The first series was nominated for a British Academy Television Award (BAFTA) in the Best Drama Series category.
 John Simm was also nominated as Best Actor for his work on the show.
 The programme won the audience-voted "Pioneer Award".

 In October 2007, series two was nominated as the Most Popular Drama at the 2007 National Television Awards.